2025 Agenda

 9:25am - 10:25am

-CEO Perspectives
+C-Suite Perspectives

-CEOs working in the rare space will share their thoughts on the current landscape for advancing science, addressing cost concerns and ensuring that patients and patient needs are the fundamental driving factor.
+Top level executives working in the rare space will share their thoughts on the current landscape for advancing science, addressing cost concerns and ensuring that patients and patient needs are the fundamental driving factor.

-• Miguel Fernandez Alcalde – President, EMD Serono
+- Miguel Fernández Alcalde, President, EMD Serono

 10:30am - 11:00am